covalentlybound/AHEaD-2021/Google-Cloud/README.md

 query STARR for deidentified EHR (and no PHI) to build a cohort of patients who are likely to identify as trans* or non-binary.
-Then we can start summarizing the trans* patient population seen at Stanford Health Systems *for the first time!* We can also explore some ML clustering algorithms and potentially expand our cohort, do some [propensity score matching](https://en.wikipedia.org/wiki/Propensity_score_matching), and explore issues of health equity for this community.
+Then we can start summarizing the trans* patient population seen at Stanford Health Systems *for the first time (that I know of)!* We can also explore some ML clustering algorithms and potentially expand our cohort, do some [propensity score matching](https://en.wikipedia.org/wiki/Propensity_score_matching), and explore issues of health equity for this community.
 These queries and cohort will be essential for developing more inclusive data models for Sex and Gender as well as algorithms that can label EHR with it to enable robust research that will inform health policy.

 ## Contents